scottishgovernment/resources.mygov.scot/_assessments/assessment-panel-roles.md

 ## User Research Assessor

-User Researchers look at the research conducted for the service and the service team’s plans for on-going research.
+User Researchers look at the research conducted for the service and the service team’s plans for ongoing research.

 They want a service team to show:

-* they have used an appropriate mix of research generation and analysis tools and methods to generate robust insight into service user’s needs, problems, behaviours and contexts
+* they have used an appropriate mix of research and analysis tools and methods
+* how they have generated insight into service user’s needs, problems, behaviours and contexts
 * how they have engaged service users to make sense of that research and to make design decisions
 * what actions have been taken based on these insights – for example in creating user needs or service design decisions